 Kitzia works with a small grassroots organization, Causa Justa/Just Cause.
 It is a not-for-profit that works on behalf of low-income Black and Brown communities in Oakland and San Francisco; its work focuses on immigrant rights and housing (https://cjjc.org/about-us/).

 Kitzia is the Causa Justa/Just Cause lead organizer for immigrant rights and works closely with a coalition of organizations that advocates for immigrants.
-Her work is varied and includes the following:
+The work is varied and includes the following:

 - Talking with undocumented immigrants